Release Notes¶

 to Python 3 also allows us to leverage newer language features such as the @

-binary operator for concatenation of Operators
+binary operator for concatenation of Operators, keyword-only arguments or

 improved support for asynchronous programming.